ReliaQualAssociates/ramstk/docs/CODING_STDS.md

       _do_calculate_reliability_metrics(attributes)
       ```

-  4. For data model functions or methods unique to a particular RTK module,
+  4. For data model functions or methods unique to a particular RAMSTK module,
 naming shall adhere to the following conventions:
       - If the function or method responds to a user request, it shall begin
         with do_ (public) or _do_ (private).
 For example: